-$$L{\rm pl} = \frac{1}{4\pi^2 f{\rm ring}^2 C{\rm ring}} \tag{1}$$
+$$L{\rm pl} = \frac{1}{4\pi^2 f{\rm ring}^2 C{\rm ring}} \tag{3}$$ where C{ring} is equal to C{OSS} at the bus voltage (refer to Figure 5-8 for the typical value) plus the drain-source parasitic capacitance from the board and load inductor or transformer.

-As the parasitic capacitance of load components is hard to character, it's recommended to capture the $V{DS}$ switching waveform without load components to estimate the power loop inductance.
-Typically, the power loop inductance of the Layout Example is around 2.5 nH.
+As the parasitic capacitance of load components is hard to characterize, it is recommended to capture the V{DS} switching waveform without load components to estimate the power loop inductance.
+Typically, the power loop inductance of the Layout Example is around 2.5nH.

-12.1.3 Signal-Ground Connection
+8.5.1.3 Signal-Ground Connection

-The LMG342xR050's SOURCE pin is internally connected to GND pins of the power IC, the signal-ground reference.
+The LMG3425R050's SOURCE pin is internally connected to GND pins of the power IC, the signal-ground reference.
 Local signal-ground planes must be connected to GND pins with low impedance star connection.
 In addition, the return path for the passives associated to the driver (for example, bypass capacitance) must be connected to the GND pins.
 In Layout Example, local signal-ground planes are located on second layer to act as the return path for the local circuitry.
 The local signal-ground planes are not connected to the high-current SOURCE pins except the star connection at GND pins.

-12.1.4 Bypass Capacitors
+8.5.1.4 Bypass Capacitors